saifmasterschool/allyoucaneat/README.md

 ---

-## Why Use SMS - Stock Alert Service?
+## Why Use SMS - Stock Market Service?

 - **Retail Investors:** Get quick updates without dealing with app clutter.
 - **Traders in Remote Areas:** Access stock updates even with limited or no internet.